Aparajith-S/ML-with-Pytorch/README.md

 # ML-with-Pytorch
 Deep learning exercise with Pytorch and torchvision
 In this project, a code for an image classifier is built with PyTorch then converted into a command line application.
+`Image_Classifier_Project.zip` contains the notebook and html file.

 ## Environment